 - How should I behave at court?

-- Can I claim for the expenses of attending trial?
+- Can I claim expenses for attending my hearing?

 Although the court does not issue a dress code for the occasion, we would highly advise conservative smart clothing is worn rather than casual wear.

 Dressing smartly and appropriately for attendance before a judge shows your intentions to court and respect for the judge who will hear your case.
 We all know that first impressions last, so you should endeavour to create a good one.
 We would recommend that you avoid wearing sports clothing, training shoes, etc… and wear smarter business type attire such as a suit; generally a shirt and tie or blouse, with pants and smart shoes with accompanying blazer.

 2. How can I prepare for the hearing?

 Approaching the date of your final hearing, it is advisable for you to read over your paperwork from the claim.
 This includes your witness statement, medical reports and other documents that have been collated during the course of your claim.

 It is especially important that the night before the hearing, you refresh your memory with the key documents that form the essential arguments in your case.
 Your representative from here at the firm will go through the main issues with you.
 You will also have the opportunity to speak with any barrister who may represent you at court beforehand.

 We suggest that you arrive at court early; at least 45 minutes before the hearing is listed to begin.
 You will therefore need to plan your journey and know where you are going, and leave with plenty of time to arrive on time.
 If you are driving, you should ensure that you know where to park as courts are commonly located in the city centres and do not have public parking facilities close by.